-Current findings of studies conducted in other jurisdictions estimate that between 15 and 33 percent of gambling revenue are generated by individuals with problem gambling.
-Extrapolating these findings to Minnesota's demographics from 1994 suggests the reported gross gambling revenue in Minnesota for state fiscal year 2014, generated by individuals who have gambling problems, ranged between \$266,082,658 and \$585,381,848.
+2017 findings of studies conducted in other jurisdictions3 estimate that between 15 and 33 percent of gambling revenue are generated by individuals with problem gambling.
+Extrapolating these findings to Minnesota's demographics from 1994 suggests the reported gross gambling revenue in Minnesota for state fiscal year 2018, generated by individuals who have gambling problems, ranged between \$408,576,053 and \$898,867,316.

-The most current adult data of problem gambling prevalence in Minnesota is provided by a survey sponsored by the Department of Human Services in 1994.
-However, in 2017, the Department requested proposals to conduct a survey on gambling among adults that will provide critical information for the development and provision of problem gambling services (see section V for additional information on the 2017 survey).
+The first adult data of problem gambling prevalence in Minnesota was provided by a survey sponsored by the Department of Human Services in 1994.
+In 2019, the Department requested proposals to conduct a survey on gambling among adults that will provide critical information for the development and provision of problem gambling services (see section V for additional information on the 2019 survey).

 The 1994 study found 65 percent of the general adult population had participated in gambling activity during the previous year.
 Among those who reported gambling during the previous year, about 6.7 percent were categorized either as individuals experiencing problem gambling or probable pathological gambling.
-This number decreases to 4.4 percent when adults who have never gambled are included.
+This number decreases to 4.4 percent when adults who have never gambled are included4.

 The National Council on Problem Gambling (NCPG) currently reports that between 3 and 4 percent of U.S. adults would be identified as problem gamblers (meeting criteria either for gambling disorder or problem gambling).
-NCPG also cites that approximately 60 percent of U.S. adults have gambled in the past year.
-Of those reporting past year gambling, the rate of problem gambling is between 5 percent and 6.5 percent.